List of Uta no Prince-sama characters: STARISH

-Cecil is the prince of Agnapolis who was cursed to turn into a black cat, who Haruka named Kuppuru.
-While he was a cat, he fell in love with Haruka.
+Cecil is the half-Japanese prince of the foreign nation of Agnapolis.
+His uncle, who did not approve of his parents' interracial relationship, used magic to curse Cecil to turn into a black cat, whom Haruka encountered and affectionately named Kuppuru.
+As Kuppuru, Cecil fell in love with Haruka due to her kindness toward him, eventually calling her "my princess" after he becomes human again.
 In the first game, he joins Saotome Academy after being freed of his curse.
 In Debut and the anime's second season, he is scouted by Saotome to be in the idol course.
-He is very cheerful, sensitive and later becomes the model of modesty and respect.
+He is very cheerful, sensitive, modest, and respectful toward his peers.
 He plays the flute.
+His image color is lime green and his birthday is on October 31.

 Quartet Night

 Quartet Night (stylized as QUARTET NIGHT) is a veteran idol group from STARISH's company who first appears in the 2013 game Uta no Prince-sama: All Star and the anime's second season, Uta no Prince-sama: Maji Love 2000%.
 The group acts as mentors to STARISH.
-The members are represented by the colors dark red for Ranmaru, lilac for Ai, emerald green for Reiji, and light blue for Camus.